liborty/rstats/README.md

 This trait is unchecked (for speed), so some caution with data is advisable.

-### MutVectors
+### MutVecg

 Mutable vector operations that take one generic argument.
-A few of the essential `Vecg` methods are reimplemented here to mutate `self` (only `&[f64]`) in-place.
+A few of the essential `Vecg` methods are reimplemented here to mutate `self:&mut[f64]` in-place.
 This is for efficiency and convenience.
 For example, in vector iterative methods.
-Clearly, they can only be applied to a mutable variable.
-Beware that they work by side-effect and do not return anything, so they can not be chained.
+Beware that these methods work by side-effect and do not return anything, so they can not be (functionally) chained.

+### MutVecf64

+As above but specifically for f64 arguments.

 ### Vecu8